WORSHIP

 Join Us in Worship!

-Our Sunday morning worship service is at 10:30 a.m.
-Additional services are added during Lent and Advent.
-All services are in-person and also livestreamed on Facebook and YouTube.
+Our Sunday morning worship service is at 10:30 a.m., with additional special services during Lent and Advent.

-Our worship blends traditional elements and music with a lively energy and warmth from not taking ourselves too seriously.
-In addition to choir, organ, and handbells, we have a praise band.
-These groups, along with the voices of the congregation, combine with powerful scriptural interpretation to provide a dynamic Presbyterian worship experience.
-We invite you to be part of the experience!
+Our worship lasts about an hour and change and blends traditional elements and music with a lively energy and warmth from not taking ourselves too seriously.
+You'll hear organ, piano, and guitar and be led in worship by groups ranging from handbells to choir to praise band.
+These groups, along with the voices of the congregation, combine with thoughtful scriptural interpretation to provide a dynamic Presbyterian worship experience.

 Facebook Live/YouTube Webcasts of the Worship Service

-The worship service is broadcast live on the church's Facebook page and YouTube channel (Grace Presby) each Sunday morning, starting at 10:30 a.m.
+The worship services are livestreamed on Facebook and Youtube.
 We encourage online participants to use the Comment Section to greet each other, ask questions, and make prayer requests.

 Archives of the Services/Sermons